marekq/terraform-lambda-docker/readme.md

 Installation
 ------------

 Edit 'variables.tf' to set the AWS region and property names.
-Next, run 'terraform plan' and 'terraform apply' in the root directory to deploy.
+Next, run 'terraform init' to download all dependancies.
+After that, run 'terraform plan' and 'terraform apply' in the root directory to deploy the stack to AWS.

-If you want to update the Docker image later on, run 'bash push_ecr.sh' to push the image to ECR.
+If you want to update the code in the 'lambda' folder later on, run 'bash push_ecr.sh' to push the updated Docker image to ECR.
+This will also trigger an update of the Lambda function, which takes ~30 seconds.